Lara Gut-Behrami: Career

 In December 2012, Gut won her first World Cup downhill in Val-d'Isère, France.
 She finished ahead of American Leanne Smith (0.16 sec) and fellow Swiss skier Nadja Kamer (0.5 sec).

 Gut won her first Olympic medal in the downhill in 2014 at Sochi.
 She took the bronze, finishing 0.10 seconds behind Tina Maze and fellow Swiss skier Dominique Gisin, who both won the gold.
-In World Cup, she won the Super-G season title and finished third overall in 2014.
+In World Cup, she won the super-G season title and finished third overall in 2014.

 After four years with Rossignol, Gut changed to Head equipment in May 2015.

 At the World Championships in 2017 on home country snow in St. Moritz, Gut won bronze in the super-G. In the next event, the combined, she injured her left knee (ACL, meniscus) between runs, which ended her season.

 In February 2020, Gut won her first race in over two years, the World Cup downhill in Crans-Montana, Switzerland.

-In the 2020-2021 season, she had one of the most successful showings of her career thus far, winning four consecutive Super-G races on the World Cup while also entering a close battle for the overall lead with Petra Vlhová.
-She continued her successful season at the World Championships in Cortina D’Ampezzo.
-In the Super-G, she delivered on the promise displayed on the World Cup, winning her first world title and bronze in the downhill.
-With only a single giant slalom podium on the World Cup that season, she became somewhat of a surprise winner in the Giant Slalom, with reigning Olympic Champion Mikaela Shiffrin having two strong runs and many of the top performers from the World Cup displaying poor performances; however, Gut-Behrami still prevailed to win the Giant Slalom by .02 in what was the closest Giant Slalom in world championship history.
+In the 2020–2021 season, she had one of the most successful showings of her career thus far, winning four consecutive Super-G races on the World Cup while also entering a close battle for the overall lead with Petra Vlhová.
+She continued her successful season at the World Championships in Cortina d’Ampezzo.
+In the super-G, she delivered on the promise displayed on the World Cup, winning her first world title and bronze in the downhill.
+With only a single giant slalom podium on the World Cup that season, she became somewhat of a surprise winner in the giant slalom, with reigning Olympic Champion Mikaela Shiffrin having two strong runs and many of the top performers from the World Cup displaying poor performances; however, Gut-Behrami still prevailed to win the giant slalom by .02 in what was the closest giant slalom in world championship history.
 She became the second Swiss woman to win two golds in a single championship and the first in 34 years following Erika Hess’ strong showing in 1987.

+In the 2025 World Championships in Saalbach-Hinterglemm she won a silver medal in the inaugural version of the team combined, in the pair with Wendy Holdener.
+It was her first medal in the combined in 16 years, after the silver in Val-d'Isère.

+On 26 June 2025, she announced her retirement following the 2025–2026 season.